 ROUNDERS SAFETY RULES: Rounders England is totally committed to safeguarding children and young players.

-All rounder bats should have a secure grip which is suitable for playing.
-The surface of a round bat should be smooth and free from dirt.
+All Rounder bats should have a secure grip which is suitable for anyone who plays the game (e.g. small children).
+Similar to those used in softball rules, the surface of the cylindrical bat should be smooth and free from dirt.

 Rounders Ball Weight

 Rounders England place weight limits on some of the equipment.
 In fact, a wet leather ball could weigh heavier than the Rounders equipment rules and specifications allow.

 Players need to get a firm grip on the bat and ball equipment.
 So, remember to slowly dry out and store the bats and balls in a safe dry place.